ljsummers/adventure-pp1/readme.md

 **Thank You Page** <br>
-The page was created in mind for thanking the user for submitting the form (booking or contact) and lets them know someone will be in touch soon. <br>
+This page was created in mind for thanking the user for submitting the form (booking or contact) and lets them know someone will be in touch soon. <br>
 <img src="https://github.com/ljsummers/drinks-giggles/blob/main/assets/images/readme/thankyou_page.png">